-Financial assets (liabilities) Fair val ue as at Fair value hierarchy Valuation technique(s) and key input(s) 31.12.2023 HK\$'000 31.12.2022 HK\$'000 1.
-Listed equity securities classified as equity instruments at FVTPL 327,898 223,094 Level 1 Quoted bid prices in active markets.
-2. Unquoted equity investments classified as equity 11,256 41,987 Level 2 Recent transaction prices of the investments. instruments at FVTPL 58,263 - Level 3 The fair value is measured based on the sharing percentage of net assets value.
-Discount of 0.7%-7.4% for market calibration of investment-transaction multiple and by reference to the share price of listed entities in similar industries.
-(Note 1) 13,073 9,750 Level 3 (2022: Level 2) Market approach.
+Financial assets (liabilities) Fair value as at Fair value hierarchy Valuation technique(s) and key input(s) 31.12.2024 HK\$'000 31.12.2023 HK\$'000 illerarcity valuation technique(s) and key input(s) Listed equity securities classified as equity instruments at FVTPL 339,022 327,898 Level 1 Quoted bid prices in active markets.
+Unquoted equity investments classified as equity instruments at FVTPL 6,428 11,256 Level 2 Recent transaction prices of the investments 64,505 58,263 Level 3 The fair value is measured based on the sharing percentage of net assets value.
+37,961 13,073 Level 3 Market approach.
 The fair value is measured based on option pricing method and equity allocation.
-(2022: Recent transaction price of the investment.)
-Unquoted bond investment classified as debt instruments at FVTPL 7,971 Level 2 Recent transaction prices of the investments.
-Listed equity securities classified as equity instruments at FVTOCI 20,095 16,112 Leve1 1 Quoted bid prices in active markets.
+Discount of 17.3%-26.12% for lack of marketability after valuation for the illiquidity of the investments (2023: Discount of 0.7%-7.4% for market calibration of investment-transaction multiple and by reference to the share price of listed entities in similar industries (Note 1)) Unquoted bond investment classified as debt instruments at FVTPL 23,290 7,971 Level 2 Recent transaction prices of the investments Listed equity securities classified as equity instruments at FVTOCI 14,116 20,095 Leve1 1 Quoted bid prices in active markets.

-c.
-Fair value (Continued)

-(i) Fair value of the Group's financial assets and financial liabilities that are measured at fair value on a recurring basis (Continued)
+- c.
+Fair value (Continued) - (i) Fair value of the Group's financial assets and financial liabilities that are measured at fair value on a recurring basis (Continued)